Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Introduction

-\empara{Integration with pytest and JupyterLab} \tool integrates with \texttt{pytest}, which allows all developer-written tests to be directly run with \texttt{pytest}.
-Figure~\ref{fig:overview_a} presents the assertions generated by \tool for an ML notebook.
-Figure~\ref{fig:overview_b} illustrates the output of running \tool assertions in \texttt{pytest}, where each assertion is reported as either passing or failing.
-As a result, notebooks can also be integrated with CI (continuous integration) pipelines.
-To avoid breaking developer experience, \tool's assertions are turned off by default during development, and only execute with \texttt{pytest}.
-In addition, we developed a JupyterLab plugin (\textit{\tooljupyterplugin}) that provides two key features: (1) toggling the visibility of assertions, and (2) enabling or disabling the assertions execution.
+\Comment{ In addition, we developed a JupyterLab plugin (\textit{\tooljupyterplugin}) that provides two key features: (1) toggling the visibility of assertions, and (2) enabling or disabling the assertions execution.
 Within JupyterLab, \tool assertions are displayed in a separate panel on the right (Figure~\ref{fig:overview_a}).
 When developers wish to focus on notebook development without being distracted by assertions, they can hide this panel using the \texttt{Hide Assertion Editor} button (Figure~\ref{fig:overview_a}), thereby avoiding clutter and improving readability.
 Furthermore, the plugin allows users to control assertion execution via the \texttt{\tool Asserts: ON} \space toggle (Figure~\ref{fig:overview_a}).
-When enabled, assertions can be executed directly in the notebook.
-This way, developers can make edits without accidentally triggering test failure, but validate the changes by executing \emph{only} the related assertions as needed.
+When enabled, the assertions are executed \emph{with the cell}, allowing developers to quickly validate their local cell changes without exiting the notebook.
+A bottom panel will show results of assertion execution (the green panel in Figure~\ref{fig:overview_a} bottom indicates that all assertions passed).
+This way, developers can make edits without accidentally triggering the test failure, but validate the changes by executing \emph{only} the related assertions as needed. }